JinFish/MRE-MI/README.md

 ## Dataset Download & Introduction
 In this paper, we introduce a dataset called MRE-MI.

-You can download this dataset via Baidu Netdisk, and the download links are as follows: https:xxx
+You can download this dataset via Baidu Netdisk, and the download links are as follows: https://pan.baidu.com/s/1R8J7FDmMdp8jRNpdmmktLg?pwd=83xh.

 After downloading, you need to unzip the downloaded files and place them in the `dataset` folder, and the file structure should appear as follows: